CityOfPhiladelphia/vue-sso/README.md

 ### Wed.
 Aug.
 30, 2023
 - Updated the `state` parameter in the configuration.
 It expects and object.
 This object is returned as part of the payload to the `signInAction` in a pramater called `customPostbackObject`;
 - There is a new action called `cityEmployeeSignIn`, it works the same way of `msalSignIn` but for city employess only.

+### Tue.
+Sep.
+12, 2023.
+- Please ignore version 1.3.1.
+- Version 1.4.0 adds the `Vue` parameter to the `ssoLib` functio so, it means, when running `Vue.use(VueSSO, { store, config });` the library passes down the Vue insteance to the configuration.